AkselinKoodit/Portfolio/README.md

 In the project I get familiar with different html and css styling tools.
 I also use little vanilla js to make the site more easy to use.

-In the future I can use this showcase my skills and tell a possible employer about myself.
+In the future I can use the portfolio showcase my skills and tell a possible employer about myself.

 ### Contributions: